-INAPPROPRIATE ACTIVITY - SEXUAL Elementary Middle

-NATURE MINIMUM MAXIMUM MINIMUM MAXIMUM

-Level 2.9

-1 st Violation Short Term Out-of-Scho Short Term Out-of-School Suspension for five

-days (5) days

-2 nd Violation Short Term Out-of-Scho ool Suspension for four (4) Disciplinary Hearing g (Up to 9 weeks (about 2

-days months) expulsion and referral to the

-alternative school.)
+INAPPROPRIATE ACTIVITY - SEXUAL Elem Elementary dle NATURE Level 2.9 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Short Term Out-of-Scho days 3) Short Term Out-of-School Suspension for five (5) days 2 nd Violation Short Term Out-of-Scho days Short Term Out-of-School Suspension for four (4) days Jp to 9 weeks (about 2 referral to the alternative 3 rd Violation days Disciplinary Hearing (Up to 18 weeks (about 4 months) expulsion and referral to the alternative school.)
+Combination of local interve ntions, supports, and disc iplinary response may be a ppropriate.